zhouhuashan/onnxruntime/docs/IR.md

 Edges in the computation graph are established by outputs of one node being referenced by name in the inputs of a subsequent node.
 Node, input, and output names MUST be unique within the graph.
 For a function definition, the names MUST be unique within the function definition's graph.
 Input nodes may also refer to declared graph inputs and graph initializers.
 Graph outputs refer to a subset of node outputs.

-The list of input names may be longer than the list of parameters accepted by an operator that accepts more than one input value for a given parameter.
+The list of input names may sometimes be longer than the list of parameters accepted by an operator that accepts more than one input value for a given parameter.
 To associate the input list with operator parameters, a separate list is used to define how many inputs are to be associated with each parameter.
 The inputs are matched with parameters left-to-right.

 For example, an operator taking two arguments may be passed five values.
 In this example, an arg_count list '[2,3]' would mean that the first two inputs are associated with the first operator parameter, and the last three inputs with the second parameter.
+The input argument count list MUST be populated and its length MUST match the number of formal parameters of the operator.

 Control inputs are used to establish edges in the computation graph that are based on other concerns than data dependencies.
 Inference runtime implementations MAY choose to ignore control edges when scheduling computations.